 RV Dr Fridtjof Nansen Advanced Research Vessel, Norway

-The new Norwegian marine research vessel RV Dr Fridtjof Nansen is owned by the Norwegian Agency for Development Cooperation (NORAD).
-The vessel is being built as part of the United Nations' (UN) Food and Agriculture Organization (FAO) project and will be jointly operated by the Institute of Marine Research (IMR) and the University of Bergen (UIB) to help developing countries improve their fisheries management.
+The new marine research vessel RV Dr Fridtjof Nansen is owned by the Norwegian Agency for Development Cooperation (NORAD).
+The vessel was built as part of the United Nations' (UN) Food and Agriculture Organization (FAO) project and is jointly operated by the Institute of Marine Research (IMR) and the University of Bergen (UIB) to help developing countries improve their fisheries management.

 Dr Fridtjof Nansen features

-Dr Fridtjof Nansen is being built according to ICES standards, which limit underwater radiated noise from research vessels.
-IMR and Skipsteknisk will work together on the specifications and drawings of the vessel.
+Dr Fridtjof Nansen was built according to ICES standards, which limit underwater radiated noise from research vessels.
+IMR and Skipsteknisk worked together on the specifications and drawings of the vessel.

-The overall length of the vessel will be 74.5m, moulded breadth will be 17.40m and length between perpendiculars will be 66.10m.
+The overall length of the vessel is 74.5m, moulded breadth is 17.40m and length between perpendiculars is 66.10m.